dipa09/riot_imgclf/README.md

 # Copy the project to the RIOT application (edit 'Makefile' or set RIOT_DIR)
 $ make sync

-# From the RIOT application directory
+# From the RIOT application directory.
+Build the app for the selected board.
 $ make [BOARD=...]

 # Connect the board and run